jacobkap/crimebythenumbers/docs/pdf-scraping.md

 Before we write the for loop let's think about what our goal is and what we currently have.
 We have a data set which has a single row for every shooting and information about when and where each shooting took place.
 The object "officer_shootings" that we made earlier has most of that.
 It contains the location for every shooting and the date for all of those from 2013-2019.
 So we want to scrape the PDFs for years prior to 2013 to get the date of each shooting.
 And we made a function that gives us the date in the file we input.
 Since we know the dates for 2013-2019 (and 2017-2019 make it hard to get the date from the PDF), we only want to scrape the PDFs from 2007-2012.

-We need to do two things now: select only PDFs from 2007-2012, and, for each PDF, figure out a way to select the right now in the "officer_shootings" object to add the date.
+We need to do two things now:

+1. Select only PDFs from 2007-2012

+2. For each PDF figure out a way to select the right row in the "officer_shootings" object to add the date

 We can take this one piece at a time.
 First we need to select only PDFs from 2007-2012.
 The function `list.files()` will provide a list of every file in the working directory.
 We will use it to get a list of all files in the folder we stored the PDFs and then subset it to just keep the files we want.
 Let's call the object "pdf_files".